 What does travel insurance cover?

-Travel insurance provides you with the added peace of mind you should have when you are travelling.
-Among the most important benefits provided by World2Cover travel insurance are:
+Travel insurance can provide you with added peace of mind when you are travelling.
+Some of the benefits provided by World2Cover travel insurance are:

 - Overseas medical and hospital expenses – $unlimited** cover for medical and hospital costs due to an injury which occurred during your trip